Step-by-Step Guide: How to Drill into Masonry

 By properly preparing the masonry surface, you can ensure a safer and more successful drilling experience.
 Take the time to gather the necessary materials, assess the surface, clear the area, measure and mark the drilling spot, protect yourself, clean the surface, secure it if needed, and check for hidden utilities.
 These steps will help you create an ideal drilling environment and minimize the risk of damage or injury.

-See also Best drill bits for flagstone
+See also Best new york drill songs

 Secure the Masonry Surface